-- (13) Open the scanner unit. - (14) Turn the head adjuster lever to the position indicated by the pattern number you recorded in step (11).
+- (13) Open the control panel and top cover. - (14) Turn the head adjuster lever to the position indicated by the pattern number you recorded in step (11).

 NOTE: Always turn the head adjuster lever in an ascending order.
 If you want to set the head adjuster lever to position 3, for example, turn it from 1 to 3.
 Once you have turned it to position 4, you need to turn it back to position 1 and then turn it to 3.